Gary Sambrook: Parliamentary career

 In October 2021, Sambrook voted against an amendment to an Environment Bill that would have made it more difficult for water companies to dump raw sewage into rivers because Sambrook maintained it "was not fully costed and there was no plan to implement it" and "was also predicted to cost around £150 billion".

 Sambrook publicly campaigned for a ban on gay conversion therapy in the UK.
 He described the practice as "harmful" and "outdated", advocating for legislation to protect LGBTQ+ individuals from such treatments.

 In January 2022, Sambrook was named as one of the MPs plotting to oust Boris Johnson from his position as prime minister over Partygate.
 In an email to constituents he stated "I would expect anyone who is found to have broken the law to seriously consider their position in government, and that includes the Prime Minister".
 By February however he was no longer calling for Johnson to resign.
 In July 2022, in the aftermath of the Chris Pincher scandal, Sambrook accused Johnson of blaming other people for his own mistakes and again called on him to resign.

 Sambrook stated that securing funding for the rebuilding of Balaam Wood Academy was one of his proudest achievements.
 The project improved facilities, providing a modern learning environment for students.
 He stated "The rebuilding of Balaam Wood Academy is among my proudest achievements.
 Investing in our schools ensures a brighter future for the next generation."

 Sambrook was re-selected in March 2023 as the Conservative candidate for Birmingham Northfield at the 2024 general election.
 He lost his seat to Laurence Turner, the Labour Party candidate who received 14,929 votes to Sambrook's 9,540 votes.

-Career post-parliament
+Post-parliamentary career

 Since leaving Parliament, Gary Sambrook has become the managing partner at Walk Through Walls, a consultancy specialising in campaigns, communications, and public affairs.
+He is also the co-founder of Life Sciences Week and One Thousands Trades Group.